Lillie Connolly: Emigration to the United States

-In 1903, James thought that he and his family would be better off living in the United States due to the little progress the Irish Socialist Party was making.
-The family emigrated in 1904, following a two month period during which Connolly was seriously ill, when James feared she would die.
-Connolly and her children passed through Ellis Island in August 1904, being reunited with her husband who was already there.
-Their daughter, Mona, died 4 August 1904 after an accident where her apron caught fire while she was caring for her sister Ina, on the eve of their planned departure for the United States.
+In the Autumn of 1903, James Connolly thought that he and his family would be better off living in the United States, due to the little progress the Irish Socialist Party was making.
+He went ahead on his own, and it took some months to save enough money to rent a house and send tickets for his family to join him, which he was able to do in July 1904.
+This followed a two month period during which Connolly was seriously ill, when her husband feared she would die.
+Their daughter, Mona, died on 4 August 1904 on the eve of their planned departure for the United States, after an accident in which her apron caught on fire while she was working in the kitchen.
 The Connollys never recovered from this tragedy.

+Connolly and her other children passed through Ellis Island a few days later in August 1904, being reunited with her husband.
 The family lived in a large house at 76 Ingalls Avenue, later moving to Newark.
 The family moved to The Bronx in 1907, where Connolly worked as a washerwoman to supplement her husband's unstable earnings.